 6. Approach Lactose with Caution

-On my rigorous survey of two expats (+ an aquantaince) living in Brazil we agreed that the milk is not the same.
-We both became really very ill, cut out milk and felt dandy again.
+On my rigorous survey of two expats living in Brazil, we concluded that the milk is not the same.
+We both became really very ill, cut out milk and felt human again.

 Most of my food related problems have stemmed from milky products.
 Never drink milk straight from a cow… there is a plethora of processes your home supermarket does on milk before it splashes onto your cereal.
-I once ate milk straight from a cow.
-BIG MISTAKE.
+I once drank milk straight from a cow.
+Big mistake.